nicwin98/GCGA_ShinyApp/README.md

 # GCGA Shiny App

-This app displays ...
+This app displays RNA sequencing data from livers of female mice treated for eight weeks with the glucagon analogue, NNC9204-0043, compared to female mice treated with PBS (control group).
 If you wish to view the app online, it is accessible here:

 https://weweralbrechtsenlab.shinyapps.io/GCGA/